Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

 The above discussion shows that the momentum operator $\hat{p}$ with the simple domain \eqref{D(p)} is not a SA operator.
 This happens due to the fact that the domain of the adjoint operator turns out to be much bigger that the domain of the operator itself.
-The next question is whether there exists some other domain in which $\hat{p}$ is indeed self-adjoint?
-In order to address this question, let us consider a different domain for $\hat{p}$, namely
+The natural next question to ask is if there exists some other domain in which $\hat{p}$ could be self-adjoint?
+In order to investigate this question more, let us, for a moment, consider another domain for $\hat{p}$, namely let us define a new domain